PRINCIPAL PATHWAY SHOW - 2021/2

 This module is designed to allow students to advance the development of skills and knowledge in a practical context within their chosen pathway, consolidating learning and discovery undertaken in their series of Foundation Roles.
 In taking an advanced level (production-critical role) which may include the development, presentation and realisation of artistic concepts or the management and design of complex technical components, students will progress their professional skills, confidence and autonomy.

 Working within their peer group, freelance and in-house production teams, students will be able to apply and evidence appropriate skills and understanding of the processes inherent in the core activities of pre-production, production and post-production.
+These productions may or may not be streamed and/or may or may not be performed to a live audience.

 Guildford School of Acting